zerasul/mdbook_en/3Architecture/architecture.md

 In this chapter, we are going to study each of the elements that make up the Mega Drive and the architecture of how each of them are connected, as well as their functions and characteristics.

-In addition to each component will be discussed its capabilities and functions both in Mega Drive Mode and in backward compatibility when running Sega Master System games.
+In addition, each component will discuss its capabilities and functions both in Mega Drive Mode and in backward compatibility when running Sega Master System games.

 To better understand its architecture, we will first show a diagram with each of the components and how they are connected.